-The existing FM120 Pipeline is primarily within the Elk State Forest.
-The special permit segment will not impact any national wildlife refuges, Native American reservations, nature preserves, national parks, national trails, national historic landmarks, national natural landmarks, or levee crossings (United States Fish and Wildlife Service, 2016; Wilderness.net, 2016; National Park Service, 2016; Natural Land Trust, 2016; National Park Service, 2016; National Park Service, 2017a; North County Trail Association, undated; National Park Service, 2016; National Park Services, 2017b; and United States Army Corps of Engineers, 2015).
-The FM120 Pipeline does not cross local parks [PA Department of Conservation and Natural Resources (PADCNR), undated a; and PADCNR, undated b].
+The existing FM120 Pipeline crosses Elk State Forest in McKean and Elk Counties, Pennsylvania, and crosses State Game Lands No. 293 and 14 within Elk and Cameron Counties, Pennsylvania.
+The Project will not impact any national wildlife refuges, Native American reservations, nature preserves, national parks, national trails, national historic landmarks, national natural landmarks, or levee crossings (United States Fish and Wildlife Service, 2020; Wilderness.net, 2020; National Park Service, 2020a; Natural Land Trust, 2020; National Park Service, 2020b; North County Trail Association, Undated; National Park Service, 2020c; National Park Service, 2020d; and United States Army Corps of Engineers, 2020).
+The Project does not cross local parks [PA Department of Conservation and Natural Resources (PADCNR), undated a; and PADCNR, undated b].

-NFG has ongoing coordination with PADCNR Bureau of Forestry (BOF) for construction and access within the Elk State Forest pursuant to a Right-of-Way Agreement.
-The insertion method will require approximately 11.2 acres whereas the conventional open-cut method would require 46.544.1 acres of land disturbances within the Elk State Forest.
-Construction of FM120 Pipeline within the Elk State Forest will result in less disturbances to the natural environment as well as interference with recreational use by utilizing the insertion method.
+NFG has ongoing coordination with PADCNR Bureau of Forestry (BOF) and the PA Game Commission (PGC) for construction and access within Elk State Forest and PA Game Lands.
+Within the Elk State Forest, the Flexsteel insertion method would require approximately 10.4 acres of land disturbance for construction, whereas the open-cut direct bury method of construction would require 25.0 acres.
+The Flexsteel insertion method within PA Game Lands would require approximately 20.6 acres of land disturbances whereas the open-cut direct bury method would require 29.0 acres.
+Construction of FM120 pipeline within the Elk State Forest and PA Game Lands would result in less disturbances to the natural environment as well as less interference with recreational use by utilizing the FlexSteel insertion method.

 12. Noise: Noise levels associated with operation of the pipeline/FlexSteel facilities will not change as part of this special permit.
-Noise levels associated with construction of the facilities will be much lower in the case of a FlexSteel insertion as compared to an open cut
+Noise levels associated with construction of the facilities will be much lower in the case of a FlexSteel insertion as compared to an open cut installation due to the greater construction activity associated with the latter process, as described in greater detail above.